Esquetta/Esquetta/README.md

-Hi there  👋
+                                                                          Hi there 👋,I'm Furkan Taşçı

-🟢 I'm Furkan from Turkey, and I do  development.I really enjoy learn new technologies.I love playing computer games.
+🟢 I love to learn new technologies and working on diffrent projects.

 🟢 I'm currently learning RabbitMQ.